halmasieh/bikesharing/README.md

-iii) Trips by weekday for Each Hour: We graph the number of bike trips by weekday for each hour of the day as follows:
+iii) **Trips by weekday for Each Hour**: We graph the number of bike trips by weekday for each hour of the day as follows: